sdmoir/concurrentai-core/README.md

 ## Background

-From a business perspective, Concurrent.ai is a platform that enables businesses to get started with machine learning in a rapid and evolvable way.
-From a technical perspective, it is a generalized manifestation of the Rendezvous architecture detailed by Ted Dunning and Ellen Friedman in [Machine Learning Logistics](https://www.oreilly.com/library/view/machine-learning-logistics/9781491997628/).
+From a technical perspective, Concurrent.ai is a generalized manifestation of the Rendezvous architecture detailed by Ted Dunning and Ellen Friedman in [Machine Learning Logistics](https://www.oreilly.com/library/view/machine-learning-logistics/9781491997628/).

 ### What is the Rendezvous architecture?